Featured Artist: Elena Drozdova

 Painting was an intuitive move that simply helped me to breathe.

 I wish I could say that I was truly authentic in it.
 Is true authenticity even possible?
-Looking at the art of such artists as Freda Kahlo, or Yayoi Kusama, it seems that it is…
+Looking at the art of such artists as Frida Kahlo, or Yayoi Kusama, it seems that it is…

 Russia has beautiful art collections of European art, up to and including Impressionism.
 The wide exposure to modern and contemporary art became available to me only here.
 Despite her strong Avant-garde legacy, culturally Russia leans towards traditional forms and values classical representation.
 It is impossible to tell what I would have become had I not immigrated to America.
-I can attribute my American influences to the Met, MOMA, and Chelsea galleries as well as to the crumbled textures of American cities, the Atlantic’s gray horizon, the fiber of piston ivy woven into cicadas’ songs, the English language, and the endless fields of possibilities that open themselves to those who lose their identity.
-In this context, for a long time, my Russian heritage seemed unexisting, at least when I stood on the American soil.
+I can attribute my American influences to the Met, MOMA, and Chelsea galleries as well as to the crumbled textures of American cities, the Atlantic’s gray horizon, the fiber of poison ivy woven into cicadas’ songs, the English language, and the endless fields of possibilities that open themselves to those who lose their identity.
+In this context, for a long time, my Russian heritage seemed non-existant, at least when I stood on the American soil.
 Yet, every time I was visiting Moscow, my American essence would become illusive.
 I have started making conscious efforts to unite both of my natures, after all, I have lived here for half of my life.

 KM: You bring a very individualistic point of view to our artist alliance- you’re a very deep thinker.
 I feel that your philosophy has definitely helped make us better artists.
 Have we help you as well?